lakbot/complete-javascript-course/02-Fundamentals-Part-2/starter/notes.md

 - Loops are a control structure
 - when we loop over an array, it looks the same for all arrays

-Looping arrays, breaking, continuing
+Looping arrays, breaking, continuing - no notes

--
+The while loop
+- While loop does not need a counter
+- Normally we use this when you do not know how many interations the loop will have